 Radio Broadcasts (before TV)

 If these things were before your time, ask your family members and friends.
 Look them up online.
-Adding these things to your stories will make your book that much more interesting to your readers especially future generations.
+Adding these things to your story will make your book that much more interesting to your readers especially for future generations.

 Have you saved your old address and phone number books?
 I have and so did my mother.
 I found names and addresses for people I had forgotten about long ago.
 Seeing the names triggered memories I then wrote about.
 I used the old addresses for relatives who have passed away as part of my stories.
 I also looked up some of the addresses for close relatives in Google Earth and saved pictures of the residence to include in my stories.
 Even if the person you’re writing about has been gone for many years, it is still interesting to those reading about them to see where they used to live especially if the person reading it is also a relative.